Withdrawal Policy

 Note: It is the responsibility of the student to drop or withdraw from any class

-If students need to withdraw from a class after that class has started, they may do so under the following policy:
+If students need to withdraw from a class after that class has started, they may do so under the following policy.

 Refund Policy

+EDUKAN students are responsible for dropping classes prior to the Last Day to Drop with 100% Refund to be eligible for a refund.
 Students wishing to drop a course by the deadline published on our semester calendar will receive 100% of their tuition for that class after they have officially dropped the class.

 Dropping and/or withdrawing from a course can have financial and academic implications that should be taken into consideration when making this decision.
-With the recent changes in financial aid rules and veterans education benefits, we recommend that students needing to drop a class speak with their college of enrollment’s Financial Aid Office or Business Office.
+With the recent changes in financial aid rules and veterans education benefits, we recommend that students needing to drop a class speak with their college of enrollment’s Financial Aid Office or Business Office

 Tuition that has been paid by Federal Title IV funds will be returned to their sources according to the Refund/Repayment or Return of Title IV Funds policy.
 Students can be required to return Title IV funds as well.
 Failure to do so can result in the termination of Federal Aid eligibility.
 Based upon the date you discontinue enrollment, you may receive a full or partial refund of your fees.